InteraactionGroup/AugCom/_pages/userGuide.md

 The eye button allows you to show or hide the elements marked as "not visible" with this feature. *For more information see the "Button Modifications" section.

+The star button toggles selection by focus without having to use the settings.

 ## Button Modifications

 The pencil button activates the "edit" mode of the grid.